 If you lose your smartphone, your digital driver licence is protected by your phone’s PIN, your Service NSW app PIN and, if available, your touch ID.

 The NSW Digital Driver Licence is available offline as long as you are logged into the Service NSW app.
 You'll be required to use your PIN at all times to access your digital driver licence.

 For security and privacy reasons, your MyServiceNSW Account is for you only.
 Your account can only be connected to one licence.

-If you’re seeing someone else’s licence, such as your partner’s, it’s because your account has been linked with Roads using their information.
+If you’re seeing someone else’s licence, such as your partner’s, it’s because their information has been added to your account.

 Find out how to connect to the correct licence.